tinosteinort/beanrepository/README.md

 ## Get Dependencies: Dependency Injection Style ##

-At the Momemnt, 'real' Depenency Injection only works with 5 Dependencies.
-If
+At the Momemnt, 'real' Depenency Injection only works with up to 5 Dependencies.

 Example Services:
 ```java